Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==

 = 6.10.15 - Oct 12, 2021 =
 - **Improved security of handling initial onboarding.
-Plugin update is recommended.**
+Plugin update is recommended.** Thanks to "tigertech.net" for a great job on the problem discovery.
 - Fixed slow loading issue for the site in some cases.
 - Minor fixes and improvements.